haskell-distributed/distributed-process/tutorials/ch-tutorial3.md

-The two matches passed to `receiveWait` both handle a `ProcessMonitorNotification`, and the predicate passed to `matchIf` is used to determine whether the notification we're receiving is for the _linker_ or the _linkee_.
-If the _linker_ dies, we've nothing more to do, since links are unidirectional.
-If the _linkee_ dies however, we must examine the `DiedReason` the `ProcessMonitorNotification` provides us with, to determine whether the _linkee_ exited normally (i.e., with `DiedNormal`) or otherwise.
-In the latter case, we throw a `ProcessLinkException` to the _linker_, which is exactly how an ordinary link would behave.
+The two matches passed to `receiveWait` both handle a `ProcessMonitorNotification`, and the predicate passed to `matchIf` is used to determine whether the notification we're receiving is for the process that called us, or the _linked to_ process.
+If the former dies, we've nothing more to do, since links are unidirectional.
+If the latter dies however, we must examine the `DiedReason` the `ProcessMonitorNotification` provides us with, to determine whether the subject exited normally (i.e., with `DiedNormal`).
+If the exit was _abnormal_, we throw a `ProcessLinkException` to the original caller, which is exactly how an ordinary link would behave.

 Linking and monitoring are foundational tools for *supervising* processes, where a top level process manages a set of children, starting, stopping and restarting them as necessary.

+Exit signals in Cloud Haskell then, are unlike asynchronous exceptions in other haskell code.
+Whilst a process *can* use asynchronous exceptions - there's nothing stoping this since the `Process` monad is an instance of `MonadIO` - as we've seen, exceptions thrown are not bound by the same ordering guarantees as messages delivered to a process.
+Link failures and exit signals *might* work via asynchronous exceptions - that is the case in the current implementation - but these are implemented in such a fashion that if you send a message and *then* an exit signal, the message is guaranteed to arrive first.

+You should avoid throwing your own exceptions in code where possible.
+Instead, you should terminate yourself, or another process, using the built-in primitives `exit`, `kill` and `die`.

 ### Getting Process Info